-I am currently a provisional PhD student, exploring the idea that Personal Independence Payment is a form of necropolitics (Mbembé, 2003).
-Necropoltics is a postcolonial theory where states have power over death, as well as life, making those who are marginalised belong to 'living dead' groups.
+My research explores the idea that Personal Independence Payment is a form of necropolitica; governance (Mbembé, 2003).
+Necropolitics is a postcolonial theory where states have power over death, as well as life, making those who are marginalised belong to 'living dead' groups.
 His idea is grounded in Foucault’s concepts of ‘biopower’, and Bauman’s concept of ‘social death’.

 I regularly tweet about disability (@RebeccaPorter_) and have written a couple of blogs for the Centre for Disability Studies.

-I am quite active in disability politics, as a founding memeber of Leeds Disabled People's organisation.
+I am quite active in disability politics, as a founding member of Leeds Disabled People's organisation.
 I was previously one of two acting deputy chairs.
-I am currently the organisation's secretary (since June 2018).
+I am currently the organisation's secretary (2018-2020).
 I have also co-authored a blog for Access charity Euan's guide, as part of the Leeds Access Advisor project.